 In September 1996, the Congress amended the Truth in Savings Act (TISA) as a part of the Economic Growth and Regulatory Paperwork Reduction Act of 1996.
 The amendments repeal the definition of "indoor lobby sign," eliminate any disclosure requirements for nonrenewing time accounts with terms less than 30 days, and exempt certain credit unions from coverage.
-In March 1998, the Board issued for public comment a proposal that would implement the statutory changes (63 FR 14533, March 25, 1998).
+In March 1998, the Board issued for public comment a proposal that would implement the statutory changes (63 FR 14533, March 25, 1998), and the changes were subsequently adopted in September 1998.
 The proposal would also allow depository institutions to deliver by electronic communication disclosures required by TISA and the Board's regulation, if the consumer agrees to such delivery.
+It is not expected that there will be a significant economic impact on small institutions.